 If one could sum up HANA briefly, it is accurate to say that it is essentially a combination of moving the application and data to solid state device drives (SSDs) from hard drives combined with attempting to move clients that currently use Oracle databases over to Sybase (SAP’s acquisition).
 SAP uses the standard argument that they are better integrated and will lead to higher performance.
-This part of the program is false, as Oracle has been providing useful databases for SAP applications for decades – and is nothing more than a sales program to increase sales of Sybase.
+This part of the program is false, as Oracle has been providing useful databases for SAP applications for decades – and is nothing more than a sales program to increase Sybase sales.
 As for the first part of HANA, software vendors like Teradata have been moving to SSDs for some time – without developing an enormous marketing program the SAP has for HANA.
 We began only purchasing SSD based computers around four years ago, but we did not put out a press release.

 A History of False Assertions

 SAP has a long habit of misinforming its customers about technology; HANA is another example.
 It also has a dangerous aspect to it that is described in the following bullet points:

-- Future Selling: HANA will be used (in fact, is being used current) to provide false hope to many problematic SAP implementations.
+- Future Selling: HANA will be used (in fact, it is being used currently) to provide false hope to many problematic SAP implementations.
 “If you are concerned right now, don’t worry because HANA is coming.”

 - Confusion about HANA Benefits: HANA, which is isolated to the hardware layer, is generalized to improve the application – such as its business logic.
-HANA has nothing to do with business logic, but SAP is implying that it is, and KPMG is not educating its clients as to why this isn’t true.
+HANA has nothing to do with business logic, but SAP is implying that it is, and KPMG is not educating its clients on why this isn’t true.

 Item #1: Working Out HANA’s Expense